 Get ready for an unprecedented visual experience, immersing yourself in the work of one of the most revolutionary artists of the 20th century.
-In May, São Paulo will host the “Andy Warhol: Pop Art!“ exhibition , the largest ever held outside the United States.
-There will be more than 600 original works, including unforgettable paintings and installations, many of them exhibited for the first time in Brazil.
+The “Andy Warhol: Pop Art!“ exhibition, the largest ever to be held in Brazil, is now on show in São Paulo.
+There are more than 600 original works, including unforgettable paintings and installations, many of them on show for the first time in Brazil.

-The experience will take place at the Museum of Brazilian Art (MAB FAAP) in Higienópolis, known for hosting major exhibitions by artists from all over the world.
-And you can secure your tickets now on the Fever website!
+The experience runs until June 30 at the Museum of Brazilian Art (MAB FAAP) in Higienópolis, known for hosting major exhibitions by artists from all over the world.
+And you can guarantee your tickets on the Fever website!

 What can you expect from “Andy Warhol: Pop Art!”?